Box trucks are the bees of the city.

 4. How many axles does a box truck have?

 The box truck can have two or three axle depending on the hauling weight.

-The three axle straight truck is a popular combination.
+The three axle box truck is a popular combination.

-If the box truck is well maintained, a box truck with a diesel engine should be able to last somewhere between 155,000 and 250,000 miles and a box truck with gas should be able to last for around 155,000 miles.
+If the box truck is well maintained, using a diesel engine, it should be able to last somewhere between 155,000 and 250,000 miles, and, using gas, it should be able to last for around 155,000 miles.